Genericson/sbt/README.md

 Sumbeard's Tools (SBT)
 ======================

-SBT is a collection (well, maybe "collection" is too strong a word at this point) c++11 headers released as open source (see license in source files).
-Keep in mind that these classes have not been thoroughly tested and likely contain runtime surprises.
+SBT includes a mathematical vector template class.
+The sourcecode for this project is It was created primarily to practice working with C++ templates and meta-programming.
+If you were looking for something more extensive, take a look at GLM (OpenGL Mathematics).
+Keep in mind that these classes have not been thoroughly tested and may contain runtime surprises.

 Current Features
 -----------------